Hampshire and Isle of Wight Constabulary: Prevention and Neighbourhoods

-Response and Patrol (R&P)
+District Policing Teams (DPT)

 This strand makes up the majority of police officers on duty at any given time.
 Their primary roles are to respond to the incoming emergency calls and to proactively patrol to prevent and detect crime.
 Student officers who have successfully completed their training at the Support & Training Headquarters are stationed at one of the patrol hubs initially before undertaking further training with other commands.
 This strand is the main user of the centralised, borderless model.
 Officers start and end their shifts at a patrol hub but are not officially confined to any subdivision of Hampshire while at work.
 The strand also includes call handlers and control room staff who work very closely with the police officers on the ground.

 This section is filled mostly with skilled and experienced police officers who become highly trained police vehicle response drivers (as not all police officers are trained or allowed to drive with lights and sirens activated).
 They also make up the largest number of Taser carriers in the force who often deal more serious incidents usually involving weapons that are not firearms or an unacceptable level of risk that requires a justifiable use of force.